puiutucutu/radius-map/README.md

 ## Features

-* programatically draw a circle
+* programmatically draw a circle
 * callback hooks for on draw and on draw error
 * does not bundle `leaflet` or `leaflet-draw` dependencies making for a light build (264 kB)